-Subject Leader - Miss Scott
+Subject Leader - Mrs Smith

 In our school we aim for our pupils to have an extensive base of geographical knowledge and vocabulary.
 Geography is taught throughout the school through a variety of engaging topics and themes.
 Through our approach to teaching of Geography, we aim to provide the children with rich, multi-sensory open ended experiences that develop them as people as well as researchers.
 They are encouraged to investigate things for themselves and apply the skills needed by geographers in a real life context.
 We want children to have as many hands on experiences as possible to enrich geographical learning throughout the curriculum.
 All classes participate in a variety of visits outside of school as well as having visitors and other professionals visit the school environment.
 Investigations of the local area and involvement of the community enrich these first hand experiences and we encourage outdoor learning experiences.

 Children will have the opportunity to learn the following by the end of each keystage-

 • Investigate the world’s continents and oceans.

 • Investigate the countries and capitals of the United Kingdom.